NarrowCode/w2disc/README.md

 # W2DISC - A small discord bot for managing Watch2Gether (non-official)

 This utility aims to provide simple access to the Watch2Gether service using a discord bot.
-It is mainly used to quickly generate a room from a given YouTube URL by using the official Watch2Gether API (see [text link](https://community.w2g.tv/t/watch2gether-api-documentation/133767) for more info).
+It is mainly used to quickly generate a room from a given YouTube URL by using the official Watch2Gether API (see [the API documentation](https://community.w2g.tv/t/watch2gether-api-documentation/133767) for more info).
 Feel free to fork and add your own commands & functionality.

 ## Usage: